PythonJournos/refactoring101/README.md

 ## Overview

 This repo contains code samples demonstrating how to transform a complex, linear script into a modular, easier-to-maintain package.
-Code was written for the *Python: Beyond the Basics* class at [NICAR 2014](http://ire.org/conferences/nicar-2014/).
-The code uses a small, [fake set of election results](https://docs.google.com/spreadsheet/pub?key=0AhhC0IWaObRqdGFkUW1kUmp2ZlZjUjdTYV9lNFJ5RHc&output=csv) created for demonstration purposes.
+The code is written as a reference for the *Python: Beyond the Basics* class at [NICAR 2014](http://ire.org/conferences/nicar-2014/), but can also work as a stand-alone tutorial.

+The tutorial uses a small, [fake set of election results](https://docs.google.com/spreadsheet/pub?key=0AhhC0IWaObRqdGFkUW1kUmp2ZlZjUjdTYV9lNFJ5RHc&output=csv) created for demonstration purposes.

-The project code evolves through four phases, each contained in a numbered *elex* directory.
+Project code evolves through four phases, each contained in a numbered *elex* directory.
 Below are descriptions of each phase, along with related questions and exercises that often anticipate the next phase or set of skills.

-The overarching theme: *As an application or program grows in size, writing readable, testable code can help tame complexity and keep you sane.* We explore how to use Python modules, packages and classes to organize code more effectively.
-We also introduce unit testing as one strategy for writing programs that you can update with confidence.
+The goal is to demonstrate how to use Python functions, modules, packages and classes to organize code more effectively.
+We also introduce unit testing as a strategy for writing programs that you can update with confidence.
+The overarching theme: **_As an application or program grows in size, writing readable code with tests can help tame complexity and keep you sane._**

 ## Phase 1 - Spaghetti

 We begin with a single, linear script in the _elex1/_ directory.
-Below are a few reasons why this [code smells](http://en.wikipedia.org/wiki/Code_smell) (well, some might say reeks!):
+Below are a few reasons why this [code smells](http://en.wikipedia.org/wiki/Code_smell) (some might even say it reeks):

 * It's hard to understand.
 You have to read the entire script before getting a full sense of what it does.
 * It's hard to debug when something goes wrong.